nelstrom/branflakes/scripts/draft-02.md

 But neither one is good.

+You still have a flaky test!

+## Categories of flaky test: timing issues, leaky state, or both

-You still have a flaky test, broadly speaking, flaky tests fall into one of two categories.
+Broadly speaking, flaky tests fall into one of two categories.

 One of them is timing issues and the other is leaky state.